PatrickEMcLean/DungeonMerchantStory/WorkingDraft.md

 # Bit with Relan #

+They get lost and find themselves in a maze of twisty passages each alike.

+	You are in a maze of twisty little passages, all alike.

-He can't kill the Troll that chases them.
+He can't kill the Orc that chases them.

 Boltac knocks him out.
 Saps him down with a coin purse.